LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

       1. Welcome to the Conversational Cloud
     </div>
     <div class="convo-cloud-paragraph">
-  <a href="/api-guidelines-accessing-liveperson-apis.html" alt="LivePerson APIs">Log in </a> to the Conversational Cloud, where you’ll be greeted by your Concierge Bot.
+  <a href="https://authentication.liveperson.net/login.html" alt="LiveEngage Login">Log in </a> to the Conversational Cloud, where you’ll be greeted by your Concierge Bot.
 Have your first conversation with the bot for a quick introduction to the platform.
     </div>
 </div>